robin-mueller/auto-apms-guide/src/intro/index.md

 You want to know more about the purpose of this framework and how to get started?
 Check out the [next pages](./why-autoapms) in this section.
 Otherwise navigate to one of the following chapters:

-- [Installation](../installation/) - Intallation guide for different robot hardware.
+- [Installation](../installation/) - Installation guide for the development environment and different robot hardware.

+- [Concepts](../concepts/) - Learn more about design decisions and theoretic concepts.

 - [Usage](../usage/) - Learn how to configure and execute missions with this framework.

-- [Development](../development/) - Learn how to extend or customize the existing concepts specifically for your application.

 - [Tutorials](../tutorials/) - Tutorials and examples for common use cases.